Pot pie: Origin

-In the 16th century, the English gentry revived the custom of serving pies and the tradition soon swept the country.
 A British food commenter once described them as, "which they bake in pasties, and this venison pasty is a dainty rarely found in any other kingdom."
-The meat pies made by the English of that era (called pot pies in North America) would include various meats such as pork, lamb, birds and game.
+The meat pies made by the English of that era (called pot pies in North America) included various meats such as pork, lamb, birds and game.
 During the reign of Elizabeth I, English cooks made pies using “chicken peepers,” which consisted of chicks stuffed with gooseberries.
-The obsession with pies spread to the New World soon after it spread across Europe when the first American settlers took their pie recipes with them when they moved westward.
+Soon after the pies spread across Europe, early European American settlers took them to the New World.

 Preparation

-Pot pie can be prepared in a many of ways including in a skillet over a stovetop, in a baking dish in an oven, or in a pie iron over a campfire.
-There are numerous other types of pot pies including taco, ham and brie pizza, and steak and mushroom.
-The pie shell and crust can be made from scratch or can be fashioned from store bought pie crust or biscuit dough and includes ingredients such as butter, lard, olive oil, flour, and shortening.
+Pot pie can be prepared in a variety of ways including in a baking dish in an oven, or in a pie iron over a campfire.
+There are numerous other types of pot pies including taco, coconut curry chicken, and steak and mushroom.
+The pie shell and crust can be made from scratch or can be fashioned from store-bought pie crust or biscuit dough and includes ingredients such as butter, lard, olive oil, flour, and shortening.
 Once prepared and served, the pot pie leftovers can be stored in the freezer for later consumption.

 Pennsylvania Dutch pot pie

 In the Pennsylvania Dutch region, some people make a dish called "bot boi" (or "bottboi") by Pennsylvania German-speaking natives.
-Pennsylvania Dutch pot pie is a stew without a crust.
+Pennsylvania Dutch pot pie is a different definition of pot pie: a stew without a full crust, but with a biscuit topping that is traditionally baked directly atop the stew, in similar manner to a cobbler casserole.
 Most commonly made with chicken, it usually includes homemade dumpling-style dough noodles and potatoes, and sometimes vegetables such as carrots or celery.